We provide total solutions for entrepreneurs

 Six Considerations to register a Taiwan Company

-1.Have a Chinese Business Name
+1. Company registration - Have a Chinese Business Name

 The official language in Taiwan is Chinese.
 The Taiwan Company Registry only accepts investors registering a Chinese name for their business that will be set up in Taiwan.
 You cannot choose a business name that is taken.
 Check the availability of your preferred business name through the platform from the Department of Commerce, MOEA.
-Please also note that once the company is set up, information about the company such as company name, amount of capital, names of directors, location of the company, date of registration, business scopes, can be found in the company information inquiry platform.
+Please also note that once the company is set up, information about the company such as company name, amount of capital, names of directors, location of the company, date of registration, and business scopes, can be found in the company information inquiry platform.

-The only official Chinese business names in Taiwan are Chinese, which means the English names are usually just translations.
+The official Chinese business names in Taiwan are Chinese, which means the English names are usually just translations.
 However, many circumstances where a Taiwanese company needs an English name, such as accepting international bank payments or exporting goods.
 Under the above conditions, a Taiwan company can officially register its English name at the Bureau of Foreign Trade.

-2. Choose Company Structures
+2. Company registration - Choose Company Structures

 Choosing the right business structure for your venture is important because the choice can affect tax liabilities, regulatory requirements, and ultimately the success or failure of a company.
-The table below compares the main characteristics of the most common company structures for foreign investors:
+The table below compares the main characteristics of the most common company structures for foreign investors: download PDF

-1. Limited company
+1. Company Limited by Shares

-2. Company Limited by Shares
+2. Limited company

 3. Branch Office of the foreign company

 A branch office is not considered a distinct legal entity, whereas a subsidiary is regarded as an independent Taiwanese company.
 From a practical point of view, a branch is more of an extension of the parent company.
 It cannot act by itself and has no board of directors.
-On the other hand, a subsidiary is owned by the parent company but can act by itself and has its own board of directors.
-A subsidiary is required to hold shareholders’ meetings and comply with other corporate formalities.
+On the other hand, a limited (subsidiary) is owned by the parent company but can act by itself and has its own board of directors.
+A limited company is required to hold shareholders’ meetings and comply with other corporate formalities.
 A branch office is treated as a permanent establishment of the foreign head company by tax authorities.

-The advantages of setting up a subsidiary
+The advantages of setting up a limited company (subsidiary):

-Because the subsidiary and the parent company are distinct legal entities, the parent company is not exposed to any liabilities of its subsidiary.
+As the subsidiary and the parent company are distinct legal entities, the parent company is not exposed to any liabilities of its subsidiary.
 The liability of the Taiwanese subsidiary is limited to its own assets.
 By contrast, a foreign investor is always liable for the activities of its Taiwan branch.
 This means the execution of the branch’s liabilities can be enforced at the expense of the foreign investor’s assets, even if these are located abroad.

-The advantages of setting up a branch office
+The advantages of setting up a branch office:

 1. No minimum assigned capital is required for setting up a branch office

-2. Taiwanese corporate law does not impose requirements regarding the establishment of a board of directors, the distribution of profits or the organization of shareholders’ meetings
+2. Taiwanese corporate law does not impose requirements regarding the establishment of a board of directors, the distribution of profits, or the organization of shareholders’ meetings

-1. No profit remittance tax on branch profits.
+3. No profit remittance tax on branch profits.

-2. Losses made by the branch may be offset immediately against the earnings of the head office
+4. Losses made by the branch may be offset immediately against the earnings of the head office

 2. The advantages of Limited Company and Company Limited by Shares